Types of socialism: Syndicalism

 Syndicalism is a radical current in the labor movement that was most active in the early 20th century.
 Its main idea is the establishment of local worker-based organizations and the advancement of the demands and rights of workers through strikes.
 According to the Marxist historian Eric Hobsbawm, it was predominant in the revolutionary left in the decade which preceded the outbreak of World War I because Marxism was mostly reformist at that time.

 Major syndicalist organizations included the General Confederation of Labor in France, the National Confederation of Labor in Spain, the Italian Syndicalist Union, the Free Workers' Union of Germany, and the Argentine Regional Workers' Federation.
-Although they did not regard themselves as syndicalists, the Industrial Workers of the World, the Irish Transport and General Workers' Union and the Canadian One Big Union are considered by most historians to belong to this current.
+Although they did not regard themselves as syndicalists, the Industrial Workers of the World, the Irish Transport and General Workers' Union, and the Canadian One Big Union are generally considered to belong to this current.

-A number of syndicalist organizations were and still are to this day linked in the International Workers' Association, but some of its member organizations left for the International Confederation of Labor, formed in 2018.
+A number of syndicalist organizations have been linked in the International Workers' Association and the International Confederation of Labor.